 Record-Breaking Paris Olympic Flag Doesn't Fly on Eiffel Tower as Planned

-Record-Breaking Paris Olympic Flag Doesn't Fly on Eiffel Tower as Planned originally appeared on NBC Sports Chicago
+Record-Breaking Paris Olympic Flag Doesn't Fly on Eiffel Tower as Planned originally appeared on NBC Sports Boston

 Sunday’s Closing Ceremony marked the end of the 2020 Tokyo Olympics and started the countdown for the 2024 Paris Olympics.
 The French capital had a chance to share what’s to come in three years with quite the spectacle: a massive Paris 2024 flag flying on the Eiffel Tower.